 In most cases it is possible to appeal against the sanctions applied.
 This is detailed within the Blue Book.

 The Club’s disciplinary code

-This will apply to both cases of unacceptable behaviour outside of events (i.e. potentially outside the jurisdiction of the MSA) and potentially in addition to that detailed above (Disciplinary Sanctions – MSA).
+This will apply to both cases of unacceptable behaviour outside of events (i.e. potentially outside the jurisdiction of Motorsport UK) and potentially in addition to that detailed above (Disciplinary Sanctions – Motorsport UK).

 The Club must have the ability to take action in the best interests of itself and its members as a whole.
-Hence, whilst actions applied in accordance with the MSA will be taken as necessary, The Club is entitled to take action in addition to any MSA sanctions for offences committed during an event.
+Hence, whilst actions applied in accordance with Motorsport UK will be taken as necessary, The Club is entitled to take action in addition to any Motorsport UK sanctions for offences committed during an event.